Lost (Frank Ocean song): Composition

+You and I (Just you and I)He recognizes that his girlfriend is now distant from the person she once was as she has so easily adapted to a life of drugs.
+He's regretful in the role he's played, so he promises that she will one day have an ordinary life; However, the following lines suggest that he'll be unable to fulfill his promises.
+His use of “nothing wrong” draws a parallel to the lies that frequently result of justifying addiction.
+He closes out the verse with him and his girlfriend taking another short plane ride which suggests that he and his girlfriend will be continuing to sell and take drugs, delaying and potentially never delivering his promises to return his girlfriend to a normal life.

 Reception

 "Lost" received high praise and acclaim among critics, complimenting Ocean's idiosyncratic style and pop sensibilities as well as Malay, the album's prominent producer.
 It is often referred to as a highlight on his debut studio album Channel Orange and is his most straightforward "pop" song.

 "Lost" debuted at number 91 on the Australian Singles Chart on the chart issue dated for the week of October 17, 2012 and peaked at number 46.
 The song also peaked at numbers 38, 53, and 9 on the Danish Singles Chart, UK Singles Chart and UK R&B Chart respectively.

 "Lost" achieved its greatest level of success in New Zealand.
 The song debuted on the New Zealand Singles Chart at number 32, peaking at number 5 three weeks later and becoming Ocean's first top-ten single.
 The song was eventually certified gold and subsequently platinum by the Recording Industry Association of New Zealand (RIANZ) in its fifth and ninth week on the chart, respectively.

 In early 2022, the song gained a viral resurgence from the social media platform TikTok.
 The song was used in over 176,000 videos from the app.